microsoft/ebpf-for-windows/README.md

 ### 3. Will eBPF work with HyperVisor-enforced Code Integrity (HVCI)?

 Yes.
-With HVCI enabled, eBPF programs can be run either natively or in interpreted mode.
-However, the interpreter is disabled in release builds and is only supported in debug builds.
+With HVCI enabled, eBPF programs cannot be JIT compiled, but can be run either natively or in interpreted mode (but the interpreter is disabled in release builds and is only supported in debug builds).
+To understand why JIT compiled mode does not work, we must first understand what HVCI does.

 [HyperVisor-enforced Code Integrity (HVCI)](https://techcommunity.microsoft.com/t5/windows-insider-program/virtualization-based-security-vbs-and-hypervisor-enforced-code/m-p/240571) is a mechanism